yusuke0913/Documentation/source/includes/_invoices.md

 }
 ```

-This endpoint retrieves all webhooks.
+This endpoint retrieves all Invoices.

 ### HTTP Request